-At 31 December 2019, the Group has recognised deferred tax assets in relation to the unused tax losses as set out in note 15.
+The Group has recognised deferred tax assets in relation to the unused tax losses as set out in note 15.
 The ability to realise the deferred tax assets mainly depends on whether it is probable that future taxable profits will be available against which related tax benefits under the deferred tax assets can be utilised.
 In cases where the actual future taxable profits generated are less than expected, a reversal of deferred tax assets may arise, which will be recognised in profit or loss for the period in which such a reversal takes place.